 Never Make Assumptions

 Calculating the statute of limitations in California for filing an injury claim is always a complex matter.
 You may have more or less time than you realize.
-Accordingly, a good rule of thumb is this:
+Accordingly, a good rule of thumb is this:- Never assume you have a lot of time to file your claim.

 - Never assume you can no longer file your claim.